-During our trips we noticed that in some occasions the engine had problems during take off.
+During our trips we noticed that at some occasions the start engine had problems during take off.
 For some reason the provided starting power from the battery was not strong enough.
+(Even if I used both batteries).
 As our GMC came to Europe it was equipped with 3 old yard batteries.
 I swapped these for 2 new interior batteries (90Ah semi traction) and 1 new start (traction 70Ah) battery.

 During installation of the wiring I noticed something strange in the battery compartment.
 The negative (-) cable of starting (traction) battery was poorly grounded.
 Someone drilled a hole in a piece of metal that was attached with 2 rusted bolts to the chassis.
 So the ground was not efficient.
 After reconnecting the ground cables the right way, we never experienced lack of starting power again.
 Due to the solar panels the batteries are now always good to go, even after some days off the grid.
 Happy days.